(Syndrome X; Insulin Resistance Syndrome; Dysmetabolic Syndrome)

 - Unhealthy habits, such as smoking

-- Certain medications, such as atypical antipsychotics
+- Certain medicine, such as some antipsychotics

-- Fasting glucose level—greater than or equal to 100 mg/dL* (5.55 mmol/L)
+- Fasting glucose level—100 mg/dL* (5.55 mmol/L) or higher

-- Triglyceride level—greater than or equal to 150 mg/dL (1.7 mmol/L)
+- Triglyceride level—150 mg/dL (1.7 mmol/L) or higher

-- HDL cholesterol—less than 40 mg/dL (1.0 mmol/L) in men and less than 50 mg/dL (1.3 mmol/L) in women
+- HDL cholesterol—40 mg/dL (1.0 mmol/L) or less in men and less than 50 mg/dL (1.3 mmol/L) in women

-- Blood pressure—greater than or equal to 130/85 millimeters of mercury (mm Hg)
+- Blood pressure—130/85 millimeters of mercury (mm Hg) or higher

 *mg/dL = milligrams per deciliter of blood, mmol/L = millimoles per liter of blood